Metal Cutting Tools | Cutting Tools Manufacturer – Sigma Toolings

 Every tool performed as designed on the first trial run.
 The customer confirmed the cycle time target was met.

-This is what happens when tooling is engineered for the specific application rather than adapted from a standard catalogue.
+This is what happens when tooling is designed for the specific application rather than adapted from a traditional process.

 The Difference Between Buying Tools And Engineering A Solution